flaneurette/class.ImageSanitize/README.md

 # class.ImageSanitize
 PHP class to sanitize uploaded images.

 This class performs and in-depth security scan of uploaded images.
-It performs a bytcode scan and searches for viruses, xss, code execution and code injection.
+It performs a bytecode scan and searches for viruses, xss, code execution and code injection.

-It turns either TRUE or FALSE.
+It returns Boolean: TRUE or FALSE.